anshpayal/ObjectOrientedProgramming/README.md

             - Logical Programming Paradigm
             - Functional Programming Paradigm
             - Database Programming Paradigm
-- ### What are features of OOPS?
-     - Four main features:
-        - Encapsulation
-        - Data Abstraction
-        - Inheritance
-        - Polymorphism
-- ###  What are the advantages of OOPS?
-    - Improves maintainablity of the code.
-    - Helpful in solving complex problems.
-    - Promotes code reuse, which reducing redundancy.
-    - Hides unnecessay details with the help of Data Abstraction.
-    - Polymorphism offers a lot of flexibility.

 - ### What is Object?
     - Object contains data (data member) and operation (member functions).
 Data can be referred as the properties of an object and operations can be referred as the function used to modify and access the data.
     - It is an acutal entity to which user is interacted.